 - CIMS Server application server.
 Contains the CIMS Server application (includes the Processing Engine, Administrator, and Web Reporting components). - Database server.
-Contains Microsoft SQL Server 2000 or a similar DBMS. - Web server.
+Contains an ODBC-compliant database (see Server Specifications on page 2-4).
+If you are using an Oracle database, the Oracle Client must be installed on the client computer.
+The client installation includes OO4O (Oracle Objects for OLE), which is required to access the Oracle database. - Web server.
 Contains Microsoft IIS.
 If you are using Crystal reports for reporting, Crystal Reports must also be installed on this server.
-If you are using SQL Server Reporting Services reports for reporting, Reporting Services can be installed on any server that has SQL Server 2000 installed (see Installing Reporting Services on page 2-17).
+If you are using SQL Server Reporting Services reports for reporting, Reporting Services can be installed on any server that has SQL Server 2000 installed (see Installing Reporting Services on page 2-19).

 You can install all components on one server or on separate servers.
-In general, a configuration involving multiple servers might offer users superior performance.
+In general, a configuration involving multiple servers might offer users better performance.

-Note • If you install the CIMS Server application server and Web server on separate servers, you need to install CIMS Server Administrator and CIMS Server Web Reporting on the Web server (see Install CIMS Server Administrator and Web Reporting on the Web Server (If Using a Separate Server) on page 2-48).
+Note • If you install the CIMS Server application server and Web server on separate servers, you need to install CIMS Server Administrator and CIMS Server Web Reporting on the Web server (see Install CIMS Server Administrator and Web Reporting on the Web Server (If Using a Separate Server) on page 2-61).